 Whether you're almost 30 or already on the other side, all hope is not lost, though.

-Your brain might not be a muscle, but — just as you can target specific muscle groups during a workout — studies show that stimulating your brain can help improve how well it functions.
+Your brain might not be a muscle, but — just as you can target specific muscle groups during a workout — one study shows that stimulating your brain may help improve how well it functions.

-And there's more good news regarding how you can keep up with your brain health as you age.
+There's better news regarding how you can keep up with your brain health as you age, though.

-Studies show that exercising regularly, particularly doing cardio, benefits cognitive function and helps reduce a person's risk of dementia — cognitive decline that can impair thinking, memory and communication.
+Studies clearly show that getting plenty of physical exercise, particularly cardio, benefits cognitive function and helps reduce a person's risk of dementia — cognitive decline that can impair thinking, memory and communication.